plokko/resource-query/README.md

           ->orderBy('id','asc');
 });
 ```

+### Default sorting order
+If you want to specify a default sorting order you can

 ## Order query parameter
 The filter query parameter can be set with the `$orderField` parameter of the ResourceQuery.